TreeOfSelf/Panda-Backup/README.md

-				"type": "both", //Whether to do "long", "short", or "both" types of backups "compression": "xz", //Compression to use, either xz, or bz2 "threaded": true, //Whether or not to use multithreading "shortLimit": 7, //Limit of short backups to keep "longLimit": 0, //Limit of long backups to keep "shortFreq": 1, //Do a short backup once every x days
+				"type": "both", //Whether to do "long", "short", or "both" types of backups "compression": "xz", //Compression to use, either xz, or bz2 "threaded": true, //Whether or not to use multithreading "stripTimestamps": false, //Whether or not to strip modified timestamp.
+This has the advantage of making hashes based purely on file contents
+				"shortLimit": 7, //Limit of short backups to keep "longLimit": 0, //Limit of long backups to keep "shortFreq": 1, //Do a short backup once every x days